mjwo321/realm-clustermanager/README.md

 It works with 2 triggers

-triggerPauseAtlasClusters
-triggerResumeAtlasClusters
+**triggerPauseAtlasClusters**

+**triggerResumeAtlasClusters**

-that simply can be run at the time clusters should be paused and resumed.
+These triggers can simply be run at the specific time when the clusters should be paused and resumed.

-The relevant cluster names are stored in the value
+The relevant cluster names are stored in the value **AtlasClusterNamesForPauseAndResume**

-AtlasClusterNamesForPauseAndResume